johnviljoen/f16_mpc_oop_py/README.md

 All parameters are stored in 'parameters.py', stateVector, inputVector, and simulationParameter dataclasses are also instantiated here and used to instantiate the F16 class.
 These dataclasses contain things like the units, limits, names, initial conditions, of the state vector and input vector.

+There are examples from notes found here: https://markcannon.github.io/assets/downloads/teaching/C21_Model_Predictive_Control/mpc_notes.pdf, that have been implemented with the same algorithm in 'notes_examples/example_2_x.py'.

 # Credits

 This simulation is based upon two works: